 The Sciences and Exploration Directorate is the largest Earth and space science research organization in the world.
 Its scientists advance understanding of the Earth and its life-sustaining environment, the Sun, the solar system, and the wider universe beyond.
-The Directorate is part of Goddard Space Flight Center in Greenbelt, Maryland.
+The Directorate is part of Goddard Space Flight Center (GSFC) in Greenbelt, Maryland.

 The Directorate's researchers share their findings and data with the scientific community.
 Education and Public Outreach programs explain the science to students and the general public.

 General inquiries about the scientific programs at NASA's Goddard Space Flight Center may be directed to the Center Office of Communications at 1.301.286.8955.